-The panel recommends to make more explicit the coherence between the intended learning outcomes, and include attitudes explicitly in the program intended learning outcomes.
+The panel recommends to make more explicit the coherence between the intended learning outcomesspecifying these seperately for the MBA and MPA programmes, and include attitudes explicitly in the program intended learning outcomes.

 In the panel meeting with staff, it became evident that the Internal Quality Committee strongly focuses on quality of education.
 The panel applauds these efforts.
 However, with regard to (continuous) development at the level of the programme and curriculum, the panel recommends the programme to develop a clear process for this, involving staff, students, and external stakeholders.